Did you know that some antique fishing rods are worth up to $2000? You may wonder, what exactly makes them that special?

 Size

-How do you know if your rod length will actually add a few hundred bucks to the price?
+How do you know if your rod length will add a few hundred bucks to the price?

-The only similarity though?
+The only similarity, though?
 The maker.

 Age